 Source: therealasset.co.uk

-So the evidence seems to say that war does not appear to have a lasting impact on the price of gold and silver bullion.
+So the evidence seems to show that war does not have a lasting impact on the price of gold and silver bullion.

-However, we think there is still a chance that a major war might have a noticeable impact on bullion prices.
+However, we think there’s still a chance that a major war might have a noticeable impact on bullion prices.

-Take the earlier mentioned example of the wars in the later half of the 1970’s.
+Take the earlier example of the wars in the late 1970s.
 We noted that the prices of gold and silver were already rising and in a bull market before these wars occurred.

 But Could A Previous War Have Caused the Gold Price to Rise in the 1970’s?